pSQuar3/droidcam-easy-install/README.md

 # droidcam-easy-install

-Short script to easily reinstall droidcam every time the kernel updates
+Script for Linux users fed up with having to reinstall droidcam every time the kernel updates

+### Installation

+Clone the repository and then execute the following commands

+'''

+cd droidcam-easy-install
+./install-droidcam.sh

+'''

+If you are using `droidcam-cli` then open the file `cli-connect.sh` to make a few changes